xmlynek/FEI-PPDS-2023/README.md

   shared.mutex.unlock()
   ```

-## Sample output
+### Sample output
-This is the sample output using 5 customers and having only 3 seats available in the waiting room.
+This is the sample output when using 5 customers and having only 3 seats available in the waiting room.
 Your output may be different.
 ```
 Customer 0 enters the waiting room